Young People and Long Covid

 Wilhelm’s experience is not unique.

 More than 5 million children and teens have tested positive for COVID-19 since the start of the pandemic.
-While about 30% of adult survivors report long-term symptoms, anywhere from 2% to 10% of young COVID-19 survivors are estimated to experience lingering symptoms—some are just 9 years old.
+While about 30% of adult survivors report long-term symptoms, anywhere from 2% to 10% of young COVID-19 survivors—some as young as 9 years old—are estimated to experience lingering symptoms.
 Researchers are scrambling to find effective treatments and more accurately determine how widespread the condition is.

 “We want to raise attention that it’s more than just death—we have people who have symptoms that linger with them for months on end, which can be just as devastating to families and individuals,” says epidemiologist Priya Duggal, PhD ’03, MPH ’98, a co-lead of the Johns Hopkins COVID Long Study.